Shadi-Aldabbas/waa-may-2022-final-project-Spring-Army/README.md

 	* Can upload pictures of the property.
 	* Optional: Use cloud services like Amazon S3 or Google Cloud Storage.
 * Landlords can only see their own properties and manage them.
-	* Can unlist the property.
+	* Can unlist the property. // Done
 * Landlords and Tenants can filter properties:
 	* by occupation.
 	* by a number of rooms.